Introduction

 THe FAA’s position is made clear in chapter 7 of the Advisory Circular 107-2 document (AC_107-2.pdf).

 Yup, there’s a whole chapter called sUAS Maintenance and Inspection.
-It’s a great sign that the title includes the word inspection as
+It’s a great sign that the title includes the word

 I believe it is foundational action to a good maintenance plan.
 Makes me happy that me and the FAA align.